 Going around the valley on day trips could be another interesting thing to do, especially with the possibility of spotting exquisite animals and birds like Bearded Vulture, Alpine Ibex, Snow Leopard and so on.

 The town also offers amazing view of the Zanskar Mountain Range.
 The highest peak in the range is Kamet Peak (7756 m).

 The name Padum comes from Padmasambhava, also known as Guru Rinpoche, who was a Buddhist preacher living in 18th century.
 He is considered to be responsible for introducing Buddhism in the places connected by the Himalayas.

-Leh is the largest city of Ladakh.
+Leh is the largest city in Ladakh.
 It is located in Leh District, at an altitude of 3524 m.
-The city is the most historically significant place in the region, as it was the capital of the kingdom of Ladakh, esp. when it was ruled by Namgyal dynasty.
+The city is the most historically significant place in the region, as it was the capital of the kingdom of Ladakh, esp. when it was ruled by the Namgyal dynasty.

-The city houses the most crucial historical, cultural and religious monuments of the region.
-Two of them include Leh Palace, built in 15th century by Sengge Namgyal, and Namgyal Tsemo Gompa, built in 1430 by Tashi Namgyal.
-At close proximities from Leh are Thiksay Monastery, located in Thiksay Village and built in 15th century by Palden Zangpo, and Spituk Gompa, built in 11th century by Od-de, two other significant monuments in the region.
+The city houses the most crucial historical, cultural, and religious monuments of the region.
+Two of them include Leh Palace, built in the 15th century by Sengge Namgyal, and Namgyal Tsemo Gompa, built in 1430 by Tashi Namgyal.
+At close proximities from Leh are Thiksay Monastery, located in Thiksay Village and built-in the 15th century by Palden Zangpo, and Spituk Gompa, built in the 11th century by Od-de, two other significant monuments in the region.